algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 # Nagios SNMP from Manubulon

-This other plugins are very usefull to get data from your servers.
-There are not many but all are very useful.
+This other plugins are very useful to get data from your servers.

 To get this plugins, just download the archive on website : [http://nagios.manubulon.com/](http://nagios.manubulon.com/).